Madhurāṣṭakam

-The Madhurāṣṭakam (मधुराष्टकम्), also spelt as Madhurashtakam, is a Sanskrit ashtakam in devotion of Krishna, composed by the Hindu Bhakti saint Vallabha.
-Vallabha was a Telugu Brahmin who propagated Pushtimarg, which emphasizes on the unconditional bhakti and seva of Krishna.
+The Madhurāṣṭakam (मधुराष्टकम्), also spelt as Madhurashtakam, is a 16th-century Hindu Sanskrit ashtakam in devotion of Krishna, composed by the Hindu Bhakti saint Vallabha.
+Vallabha was a Telugu Brahmin who propagated Pushtimarga, which emphasizes on the unconditional bhakti and seva of Krishna.
 According to legend, when Krishna himself appeared in front of Vallabha, on the midnight of Shravana Shukla Ekadashi, the philosopher composed the Madhurashtakam in praise of the deity.

 He created many other literary pieces including the Vyasa Sutra Bhashya, Jaimini Sutra Bhasya, Bhagavata Subodhini Tika, Pushti Pravala Maryada, and Siddhanta Rahasya, in Sanskrit.

 The devotional hymn "Madhurāṣṭakam" of Vallabha was created to lead the devotee in Pustimarga, the Path of Grace, which involves a constant love-filled devotion to Krishna by various acts of homage, such as singing (kirtana), remembering (smarana), conceptualising and beholding (darshana) a beatific image of the deity and offering of services (seva).
 According to this philosophy, these acts enable the devotee to enter into the divine presence of Krishna and to experience the deity's real essence (svarupa) which are in fact, succinctly laid down by the Madhurāṣṭakam.
 Madhurāṣṭakam is regarded play an instrumental role in the realisation of the deity.